AccretionDevs/student_app/README.md

 # student_app

-# Install on Iphone
+# Installation on Iphone.
-- Install Flutter on your Mac
+- Install Flutter on your Mac.
 - On your iPhone, enable developer options (settings -> privacy & security).
 - Clone the repository and open it in terminal.
 ```